 very common in children, teens, and young adults.
 A young person with this problem

-An appendix that is inflamed can burst if it is not taken out.
+An appendix that is inflamed can burst if it's not taken out.
 If that happens, infection

-can spread throughout the belly (abdomen).
-It can cause a potentially dangerous health
+can spread all over the belly.
+It can cause a dangerous health problem called peritonitis.

 What are the risks of an appendectomy for a child?